kemitchell/policies/open-source-terms.md

 to analyze it, but the license does not give npm any additional rights to run your code for its functionality in npm products or services.

-The license lasts, for each piece of Your Content, until the last copy disappears from npm's backups, caches, and other systems, after you delete it from the Website or the Public Registry.
+When part of Your Content is removed from the Website or the Public Registry, the license ends for that part when the last copy disappears from npm's backups, caches, and other systems.

 Others who receive Your Content via npm Services may violate the terms on which you license Your Content.
 You agree that npm will not be liable